phdd/berlicrm-advanced-numbering/README.md

-# berlicrm-advanced-numbering
+# BerliCRM Advanced Numbering

-Simple BerliCRM Extension for numbering invoices and quotes with year and month
+Simple BerliCRM Extension for numbering invoices and quotes with year and month (e.g. RNG202001-001).